patukuri/RAGRate/README.md

 2. Context Relevance
 3. Fiathfulness

-Detailed report if attached as a additional file.
-Please check summary file for more details.
+Detailed report is attached as a additional file.
+Please check **summary** file for more details.